glFusion/evlist/README.md

 evList has the following system requirements:

     * PHP 5.6 and higher.
-    * glFusion v1.6.0 or newer
+    * glFusion v1.7.0 or newer
     * lgLib plugin
+    * Paypal 0.6.0 or higher, if used.

-evList makes use of the lgLib plugin to handle messages, Paypal integration and PDF creation.
+evList makes use of the lgLib plugin to handle messages and PDF creation.

 ## INSTALLATION
 The evList  Plugin uses the glFusion automated plugin installer.